jina-ai/jina/docs/fundamentals/document/document-api.md

 ## Content

-{attr}`~jina.Document.text`, {attr}`~jina.Document.blob`, and {attr}`~jina.Document.buffer` are the three content attributes of a Document.
+{attr}`~docarray.Document.text`, {attr}`~docarray.Document.blob`, and {attr}`~docarray.Document.buffer` are the three content attributes of a Document.
 They correspond to string-like data (e.g. for natural language), `ndarray`-like data (e.g. for image/audio/video data), and binary data for general purpose, respectively.
 Each Document can contain only one type of content.

 | Attribute | Accept type                                                                                                                                                                            | Use case |
 | --- |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------| --- |